Derek Underwood

 Through much of his career, Underwood was regarded as one of the best bowlers in Test cricket.
-Although classified as a slow left-arm orthodox spin bowler, Underwood bowled at around medium pace and was often unplayable on seaming English wickets, particularly sticky wickets, earning his nickname 'Deadly', and accounting for the saying that England would "carry Underwood like an umbrella, in case of rain".
-Underwood was noted for his consistent accuracy, and his inswinging arm ball was particularly noted for dismissing batsmen leg before wicket.
-Keith Dunstan wrote that he was "inclined to wear a hole in the pitch by dropping the ball on the same spot...".
+Although classified as a slow left-arm orthodox spin bowler, Underwood bowled at around medium pace.
+He was often unplayable on seaming English wickets, particularly sticky wickets, earning his nickname 'Deadly'.

-Underwood was a first-class bowler from his teens, and he took his 100th Test wicket and 1,000th first-class wicket in 1971, aged only 25.
-Only George Lohmann and Wilfred Rhodes had secured a thousand wickets at an earlier age than Underwood.
-He used to say that bowling was a 'low mentality profession: plug away, line and length, until there's a mistake', and sooner or later every batsman would make a mistake.
-He would finish his Test career with 297 wickets, and had it not been for his involvement in World Series Cricket and the rebel tour to South Africa, there is little doubt he would have had more than 300 Test wickets.
+Underwood was a first-class bowler from his teens and took his 100th Test wicket and 1,000th first-class wicket in 1971, aged only 25.
+Only George Lohmann and Wilfred Rhodes had secured a thousand wickets at an earlier age.
+His England career ended when he went on the rebel tour to South Africa, finishing his Test career with 297 wickets.

-On 16 July 2009, Underwood was inducted into the ICC Cricket Hall of Fame, along with others including Neil Harvey, David Gower and Allan Border.
+On 16 July 2009, Underwood was inducted into the ICC Cricket Hall of Fame.

 Early life and county career

 Underwood was born in Bromley Maternity Hospital, the second son of Leslie Frank Underwood and Evelyn Annie Wells.
-His early days were spent watching his father, a right-arm medium pace bowler, play for Farnborough Cricket Club, where older brother Keith also played.
-Underwood was educated at Beckenham and Penge Grammar School for Boys and in 1961 he took all ten wickets for the school's First XI, of which his brother was the captain, against Bromley Grammar School.
+His early days were spent watching his father, a right-arm medium pace bowler, play for Farnborough Cricket Club, where elder brother Keith also played.
+Underwood was educated at Beckenham and Penge Grammar School for Boys and in 1961 he took all ten wickets for the school's first XI, of which his brother was the captain, against Bromley Grammar School.

 Underwood played county cricket for Kent, making his first-class debut against Yorkshire aged 17 in 1963.
 He became the youngest player to take 100 County Championship wickets in a debut season.
 He went on to take 100 wickets in a season a further nine times.
 His batting was less accomplished, averaging barely over ten runs per innings in 676 matches.
+He remained at Kent for 24 years, the whole of his first-class career.

+Underwood made his only first-class century for Kent against Sussex in 1984 aged 39, having batted as a nightwatchman.